 Noncustodial parents who satisfy the income criteria for the relevant tax year could also be eligible for EITC.

-In 50/50 custody arrangements, the parent who has the child for the majority of the year is commonly regarded as the custodial parent and is eligible to claim the Child and Dependent Care Tax Credit.
-This demonstrates the importance of understanding the intricacies of tax credits in shared custody situations and reinforces the need for clear communication and cooperation between parents to avoid potential issues.
+In 50/50 custody arrangements, the parent with the child for most of the year is usually considered the custodial parent and can claim the Child and Dependent Care Tax Credit.
+This highlights the importance of understanding tax credits in shared custody and the need for clear communication and cooperation between parents to prevent issues.

 This determination is critical as it impacts who is eligible to claim the child as a dependent for tax purposes and thus enjoy the associated tax benefits.
 The IRS uses ‘tie-breaker rules’ in situations where each parent has had the child for an equal number of nights, usually 182.5 days each in a year.
 In such cases, the parent with the greater adjusted gross income is permitted to claim the child.
 However, this can add complexity to the process and may lead to potential issues if not properly understood and managed.